raahulrathore/Flask-CRUD-Application/README.md

 5001 in this case so it'll be :
 127.0.0.1:5001

-The flask app is being built Perform CRUD operations And the same can be verified using postman
+The flask app is being built to Perform CRUD operations And the same can be verified using postman

 The commands for performing CRUD operations on the database are